muhammadzaeemaltaf/typescript_oop_concepts/Readme.md

 This project is a simple interactive command-line application that demonstrates the use of Object-Oriented Programming (OOP) principles in TypeScript.
-The program allows the user to interact with a Person and dynamically manage a list of Student objects.
+The program allows the user to interact with a Person and dynamically manage a list of Student object.

 ## Features